Mexico to Canada.

 — “Living Proof” by Gregory Alan Isakov

-In 2022, I had my 3rd major season on the PCT, hiking roughly 2,200 miles from Mexico to Ashland, Oregon; as well as the entire state of Washington.
-I had to punt Oregon for a future season on account of fires.
+In 2022, I had my 3rd major season on the PCT, hiking roughly 2,200 miles from Mexico to Ashland, Oregon; as well as the state of Washington.
+I had to punt Oregon until 2023 on account of fires.

 In 2018, I hiked the entire trail from Mexico to Canada, April 20th to September 29th.
 163 days.
 This entailed 484,000 ft of ascent (92 miles up), and 483,000 ft. of descent (91 miles down).
 A total of 2,650 miles.